 Home Remedies For Treating Night Sweats

 The most popular medication for treating night sweats is hormone replacement therapy (HRT).
 This involves the greatest risk and is very expensive too.
-There are vitamin supplements like, Vitamin B complex, Vitamin E and Ibuprofen.
+There are vitamin supplements like Vitamin B complex, Vitamin E and Ibuprofen.
 Other treatments are blood pressure medications, antidepressants and hormone supplements.
 Though the drugs and the treatment give relief to night sweats, the risk of side effects is too high and also increases the chances of cancer in women.

-Herbal supplements are considered to be the only effective option to treat the direct cause of night sweats, which is hormonal imbalance.
+Herbal supplements are considered to be the only effective option to treat the direct cause of night sweats, which is the hormonal imbalance.
 There are two kinds of herbal supplements: phytoestrogenic and hormone-regulating herbal supplements.
 Phytoestrogenic herbal supplements are made from herbs like black cohosh, dong quai, soy and red clover which are rich in phytoestrogens, a plant hormone which simulates the estrogen production in the body.
 These herbs provide relief for menopausal problems.
 Hormone-regulating herbal supplements stimulate the glands that produce the body’s natural hormones.

 Natural herbal supplements are considered to be very effective menopausal treatment.
-This should be combined with improved diet and exercise also.
+This should be combined with an improved diet and exercise also.

 Meena Rajendran Writes on various natural remedies.
-Her articles on Femmerol has been acclaimed for its content and the products efficacy.
+Her articles on Femmerol has been acclaimed for its content and the product’s efficacy.
 For more information on Femmerol itself please check the site.
-Natural remedies in general is advised by a lot of people today and the US stats show that over 23% of the people move to natural remedies and never return back to Prescription drugs.
+Natural remedies, in general, is advised by a lot of people today and the US stats show that over 23% of the people move to natural remedies and never return back to Prescription drugs.
 You can also read the reports on the same on her blog.
 Also read on Digestacure a natural remedy for Autoimmune conditions.